Why is Bharat’s gurukul system important

 (Excerpts from Prof. Mahadevan’s, IIM-B Speech “On Re-engineering Higher Education in India”)

-• शिक्षकः (śikṣakaha) – a simple teacher of syllabus or a tutor.
-This might be a senior student under a guru.
+• शिक्षकः (śikṣakaha) a simple teacher of syllabus or a tutor.
+In fact, this might be a senior student under a guru.

 • अध्यापकः (adhyāpakah) somebody who can explain the lessons better.
-Somebody who does adhyayana (अध्ययन), little thinking before talking, knows how to reflect a little.
+Also, this should be somebody who does adhyayana (अध्ययन), little thinking before talking, knows how to reflect a little.

-• प्रॉध्यापकः (prādhyapakah) – somebody who can explain things even better.
-They will prepare before going to class.
+• प्रॉध्यापकः (prādhyapakah) somebody who can explain things even better.
+Significantly, they prepare before going to class.
 In fact, even though they are subject matter experts, they keep reading all the time and upgrading their knowledge.

 • Guru – a person who can lead people who come into their influence out of darkness into brightness.

 So, the role of teachers is not to manage a syllabus, but to show the way of learning.
-Teaching too much and not making the student learn, is not the intent.
+Also, the intent is not to teaching excessively and inhibit the student’s exploration and learning.

-The difference between teaching and learning is; teaching is downloading information with no encouragement of feedback.
-Learning is a symbiotic process where students expand their knowledge by interactive understanding of the subject (vijñāna).
+Importantly, the difference between teaching and learning is that, teaching is downloading information with no encouragement of feedback.
+However, learning is a symbiotic process where students expand their knowledge by interactive understanding of the subject (vijñāna).

-There is no a word for teach or teacher in Saṁskṛtam.
+In fact, there is no a word for teach or teacher in Saṁskṛtam.
 All the above words (śikṣakaha to guru) having the suffix kah.
-In sanskrit putting suffix kah in the end of the word is actually means causing some body to do something.
+In Saṁskṛtam putting suffix kah in the end of the word is actually means causing some body to do something.

 For example, śikṣa is learning, śikṣakaha is somebody who is causing you to learn.